 Every Minecraft mob has unique perks and actions, making them valuable or incredibly troublesome.
-Some mobs have a high ability to interact with the game world, either by moving blocks, attacking, or destroying anything in the scene.
+Some mobs have a high ability to interact with the game world, either by moving blocks, attacking, or destroying anything around them.

 What is Griefing?

 In the context of games, griefing happens when a third party negatively affects an in-game structure you’ve made.
 Some examples of griefing include:

 - Allocating lava or water into the land.

 Nevertheless, all of the actions mentioned above must be perpetuated by an aggressor towards its victim, the landowner.

 Now, griefing is typically common in multiplayer servers, mainly among players.
 Nevertheless, let’s focus on mob griefing, which happens when a non-playable character is, in this case, the aggressor.